d9n/tryfinally/series/understanding_gradle/projects.md

   printName
 {% endterminal %}

-`allprojects` and `subprojects` blocks are a great place to set variables or apply plugins that are shared across projects.
+`allprojects` and `subprojects` blocks are a great place to set variables or define tasks that are shared across projects.
 The `project` selector may be useful occasionally, but it is probably better to just put that logic in the subproject `build.gradle` script directly.

 In short, if you find yourself repeating logic across subprojects, think about moving it to the root project instead.